kittisaker/Basic_DataEngineering_ByPSU/README.md

-# Basic_DataEngineering_ByPSU : Chapter 4 Basic Data Analysis
+# Basic_DataEngineering_ByPSU : Chapter 4 Categorization and Grouping

-## Calculating statistical measures (mean, median, mode).

-## Grouping data and performing aggregate operations.
+## Grouping data by 'Province'

-## Analyzing distributions and trends.
+## Creating a pass/fail category based on 'Score'